top of page

 Charcoal Grills

-Charcoal grills have been a staple for grilling meats since the 1950s and there are good reasons for that.
-Charcoal is relatively inexpensive, they are easy to set up, and best of all they give your food a wonderful smokey flavor especially when used with hickory, apple, or mesquite wood chips.
-Here are our picks for 2023.
+Charcoal grills have been a staple for grilling meats since the 1950s; there are good reasons for that.
+Charcoal is relatively inexpensive, easy to set up, and best of all, gives your food a wonderful smokey flavor especially when used with hickory, apple, or mesquite wood chips.
+Here are our picks for 2024.

 The Best